jDataView/jDataView/README.md

 ```bash
 npm i jdataview
 ```
-> Note that TypeScript definitions are now included in the `jDataView` package automatically.
+> Note that TypeScript definitions are now included in the `jdataview` package automatically.
 ```ts
 import { jDataView } from "jdataview";